elastic/apm-pipeline-library/vars/README.md

 * analyzeFlakey: Whether or not to add a comment in the PR with tests which have been detected as flakey.
 Default: `false`.
 * flakyReportIdx: The flaky index to compare this jobs results to. e.g. reporter-apm-agent-java-apm-agent-java-master
 * flakyThreshold: The threshold below which flaky tests will be ignored.
 Default: 0.0
+* flakyDisableGHIssueCreation: whether to disable the GH create issue if any flaky matches.
+Default false.
 * newPRComment: The map of the data to be populated as a comment.
 Default empty.
 * aggregateComments: Whether to create only one single GitHub PR Comment with all the details.
 Default true.